 Nestled in the Sacred Valley, Cusco has the feel of an enchanting European city with narrow cobbled streets, orange-tiled adobe homes, and a majestic cathedral.

-During the mornings, we will have Spanish language instruction at the San Blas Spanish School, a contemporary language school located in the heart of Cusco’s historic quarter.
-Each morning, we have 4-hours of conversational Spanish lessons, in small groups at a level appropriate to your proficiency (beginner to advanced Spanish speakers are catered for).
+During the mornings, we will have Spanish language instruction.
+Each morning, we have conversational Spanish lessons, in small groups at a level appropriate to your proficiency (beginner to advanced Spanish speakers are catered for).
 Afternoon excursions enable us to practice what we’ve learnt in the morning, and to develop our confidence communicating with native Spanish speakers while soaking in the ambience of this charming city.

-The road to Lake Titicaca stretches across an landscape of mountains, lakes, clusters of earthen homes and scattered herds of llama.
+The road to Lake Titicaca stretches across a landscape of mountains, lakes, clusters of earthen homes and scattered herds of llama.
 Our destination, the Capachica Peninsula, has a distinctly Mediterranean feel.
 Its tranquility and simple subsistence lifestyle is alluring.
-We homestay with local families for four nights, giving us plenty of time to participate in daily life, explore the terraced slopes and significant hilltop ruins, swim in the highest lake on earth, and boat out to Taquile Island.
+We participate in the daily life of the community here, explore the terraced slopes and significant hilltop ruins, swim in the highest lake on earth, and boat out to Taquile Island.
 This peninsula is remote and largely untouched in terms of the typical tourist trail, giving us an authentic insight into traditional Peruvian culture.